krzemienski/awesome-from-stars/README.md

 * [qpd-v/mcp-DEEPwebresearch](https://github.com/qpd-v/mcp-DEEPwebresearch): Enhanced MCP server for deep web research
 * [dcSpark/mcp-dockmaster](https://github.com/dcSpark/mcp-dockmaster): MCP Dockmaster allows you to easily install and manage MCP servers.
 Available for Mac, Windows and Linux as a Desktop App, CLI and a library.
 * [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go): A Go implementation of the Model Context Protocol (MCP), enabling seamless integration between LLM applications and external data sources and tools.
+* [anaisbetts/mcp-installer](https://github.com/anaisbetts/mcp-installer): An MCP server that installs other MCP servers for you
 * [zueai/mcp-manager](https://github.com/zueai/mcp-manager): simple web ui to manage mcp (model context protocol) servers in the claude app
+* [coleam00/mcp-mem0](https://github.com/coleam00/mcp-mem0): MCP server for long term agent memory with Mem0.
+Also useful as a template to get you started building your own MCP server with Python!
 * [executeautomation/mcp-playwright](https://github.com/executeautomation/mcp-playwright): Playwright Model Context Protocol Server - Tool to automate Browsers and APIs in Claude Desktop, Cline, Cursor IDE and More 🔌
 * [spences10/mcp-sequentialthinking-tools](https://github.com/spences10/mcp-sequentialthinking-tools): 🧠 An adaptation of the MCP Sequential Thinking Server to guide tool usage.
 This server provides recommendations for which MCP tools would be most effective at each stage.
 * [e2b-dev/mcp-server](https://github.com/e2b-dev/mcp-server): Giving Claude ability to run code with E2B via MCP (Model Context Protocol)